-NERC's October 14, 2020 petition for FERC approval of its amended and restated Bylaws remains pending.
+Still pending is NERC's October 14, 2020 petition for FERC approval of its amended and restated Bylaws.
 As previously reported, NERC stated that the amendments (i) address governance matters relating to the composition of NERC's membership Sectors, certain rules relating to the Member Representatives Committee, as well as the qualification of independent trustees for the Board; (ii) update certain provisions to conform with applicable state law; and (iii) improve internal consistency and introduce ministerial changes within the Bylaws with respect to capitalizing defined terms consistently and removing inoperative provisions.
-Comments, if any, on the Amended and Restated Bylaws were due on or before November 4, 2020; none were filed.
-This matter remains pending before the FERC.
+No comments on the Amended and Restated Bylaws were filed.
+As noted, this matter remains pending before the FERC.